GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/README.md

 kubectl create -f https://raw.githubusercontent.com/GoogleCloudPlatform/k8s-stackdriver/master/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/custom-metrics-prometheus-sd.yaml
 ```
 will create a custom-metric-prometheus-sd deployment containing prometheus_dummy_exporter container and a sidecar prometheus-to-sd container.
-Additionally it will create the HPA object to tell Kubernetes to scale the deployment based on the exported metric.
-Default maximum number of
+Additionally, it will create the HPA object to tell Kubernetes to scale the deployment based on the exported metric.
+The default maximum number of
 pods is 5.

 #### Prometheus to Stackdriver sidecar container